10-3-pursuit/project-front-end-portfolio/readme.md

 1. Your GitHub repository should have a `readme.md` file with setup instructions for your application.
 1. Your project should have a coherent theme and narrative.
 1. Your project should be deployed to the web.
 Include a URL to your deployed website in the `readme.md` file.
+1. Your project should have a proposal.md file that has a `User Stories` header and lists at least 5 User Stories

 #### Front-end visual requirements